What is Alternative History?

 - A story that changes real world history and explores the consequences of that change.

-And we’ve narrowed down the genre by exploring some other things are not alternative history:
+And we’ve narrowed down the genre by showing the differences with other genres:

 - Secret history